 “Ah yes, Finster,” Monastra drawled.
 “Ever the practical one.
 How are your monsters?”

-“Not good my lady,” Finster answered.
+“Not good my lady,” Finster answered honestly.
 “The Power Rangers have an extraordinary amount of luck when it comes to my creations.”

 “I see.
 That is to be expected.
 You are an artist Finster, a creator of beautifully monstrous beings.
 As a monster maker you far surpass my skills.
 But you were not born a conqueror.
-Your monsters like you lack the desire to triumph, not the skill.
-And Squatt and Baboo, how are my favourite potion makers and warlocks?”
+Your monsters, like you, lack the desire to triumph, not the skill.
+And Squatt and Baboo, how are my favourite potion maker and warlock?”